 After vacuuming your entire house with a HEPA vacuum, leave your shoes at the door.
 According to a study by the University of Arizona, 60 percent of dust containing lead, arsenic and DDT is tracked in from the bottom of our shoes.
 Carpets, in particular, harbor allergens and should be cleaned thoroughly with a HEPA vacuum and nontoxic cleaner.
 If you experience allergy-related symptoms, consider replacing the carpeting in the home with hard-surface flooring.
 Finally, designate a shoe drop-off location inside the front entrance of your home.

 All plastics are made from petroleum – a nonrenewable resource (unless otherwise indicated as #7 other).
 Although some plastics are worse than others, studies reveal that all plastics possess some level of estrogenic activity.
 In other words, plastic chemicals wreak havoc on your hormonal system.
 Don’t be fooled by newer plastics labeled BPA-free, either.
 These newer plastics containing BPS can cause more harm than BPA and are just as dangerous for fetal brain development, according a new study from the University of Calgary.
-Look for glass, Pyrex or stainless steel storage instead, like these examples free of BPA, PVC, lead and phthalates.
-You’ll also want to check out these food storage options by Preserve.
+Look for glass, Pyrex or stainless steel storage that is free of BPA, PVC, lead and phthalates.

 Feature image courtesy of Shutterstock